 Emotions speak to our hearts.
 Most of the time our emotions speak for our true self, our hearts.
 Sometimes they speak to us.
-Start with a dash of frustration, add a dollop of PMS or a helping of fatigue and you might get anger.
-That anger has been artificially enhanced by a woman’s bio-chemical complexities.
-It tells her that the mess the kids made yesterday, which was merely a nuisance, is now catastrophic.
-In short, her emotions lied to her.
-They told her that something was a big deal when it wasn’t.
+Start with a dash of frustration, add a dollop of fatigue, and you might get anger.
+That anger has been artificially enhanced by bio-chemical complexities.
+It tells a parent that the mess the kids made yesterday, which was merely a nuisance, is now catastrophic.
+In short, emotions sometimes lie.
+They tell us that something is a big deal when it isn’t.

 Any emotion can lie.
 Anger is just one.
 In my experience, mania and depression are the most notorious liars.
 Mania tells us that we are right, our ideas are the best (God probably anointed us), and the insights of others are marginal.
 No wonder mania is so often paired with anger.
 The challenge for every person who is prone to manic swings is to listen to the wisdom of others.
 It sounds easy when you aren’t manic.
 But once that chemical confidence kicks in, humility is elbowed out.